We like to remove Windows Defender Antivirus exclusions. The problem is that there are a…

 By doing the above, other administrators will know that they have to use the Central Store when they like to update Administrative Templates.

-Keep reading: Create email address policy Exchange 2016 »
+Keep reading: Create email address policy in Exchange Server »

 In this article, you learned how to create a Central Store for Group Policy Administrative Templates.
 Copy the ADMX and AMDL files from the local store to the Central Store.
 From now on, download Administrative Templates, and place them in the Central Store.
 If it asks you to replace the file, click yes to all.
 It will ensure that you keep the settings up to date and the old settings are still in place.